Victorffdez/IBVF_RNAseq_SOS1/README.md

 # RNASeq pipeline.
 From FASTQ to DEGs and GO analysis.
-This repository contains all the code used in the analysis of RNA-seq data from rice (_O. sativa_)
+This repository contains all the code used in the analysis of RNA-seq data from rice (_O. sativa_).
+You can see two different directories:

+- **Pre-processing, Alignment & Quantification.**
+- **Differential Expression & Enrichment.**

 Please read all the comments in the script carefully.
-This script has been generated with the aim of being widely used, although there are no universal scripts.
-For this reason, if you have any questions, please do not hesitate to contact me at the e-mail address.
+If you have any questions, please do not hesitate to contact me at the follow e-mail address:

 **Víctor J. Fernández Ramírez**